hiconic-os/hiconic.ci.docker/README.md

 ## How to build

-To build a new image trigger the right `Github action` manually:
+To build a new image trigger the right `GitHub action` manually:
 * **Build Image - Base**
 * **Build Image - Devrock SDK**